Code of Conduct on the Standards of Conduct of Members of the Senedd

 “not misuse payments, allowances or resources made available to them under a determination of the Independent Remuneration Board of the Senedd.”

-79. The rules surrounding what Members are entitled to claim for are contained within the Independent Remuneration Board of the Senedd’s Determination on Members' Pay and Allowances, accessible at Members' Pay and Expenses.
+The rules surrounding what Members are entitled to claim for are contained within the Independent Remuneration Board of the Senedd’s Determination on Members' Pay, Staffing and Business Support, accessible at Members' Pay and Expenses.

 “not accept any financial inducement, gift, hospitality or other benefit as an incentive or reward for carrying out their functions as a Member of the Senedd, for influencing proceedings in the Senedd, or which might otherwise appear to a reasonable and impartial person to influence, or potentially influence, their actions as a Member, save to the extent that acceptance is in accordance with provision made in Standing Orders.”